Balancing Head and Heart is one of the main goals of spiritual development. Learn why it’s important to balance Ego and Soul and how to do it.

 Techniques to Balance Analytical and Intuitive

-As mentioned above intuition is not favored in our modern culture.
+As mentioned above, we do not value intuition in our modern culture.
 However, many of our greatest and most innovative thinkers in science relied upon their intuition as much as their analytical abilities.

-Also, we highly recommend the Japanese wellness technique known as forest bathing.
+Also, we recommend the Japanese wellness technique known as forest bathing.
 This will increase your connection to nature.
 And, we are a part of nature.
 So, this strengthens our connection with Source.
-Lastly, learn more specialized “grounding” techniques like tree grounding.
+Last, learn more specialized “grounding” techniques like tree grounding.
 These nurturing tactics will refresh the connection to your intuition.
 Another tool we recommend is a spiritual journal.
-Your intuition will speak to you once you start writing.
+Your intuition will speak to you once you write.
 This is by far the best and most underrated spiritual tool.
 You can do this almost anywhere.